Culture of the Ottoman Empire: Orta Oyunu or Medyan

-“Cümle etraf-nişin-i meydan oldu / Oldu orta oyunundan handan.”

-Medyan (Median) or Orta Oyunu (the name “Orta Oyunu” was first used in the end of the 18th century.), is an open stage theatric play that consists of two main characters “Kavuklu” and “Pişekar”.
-The play is based on discourse, two main characters of Orta Oyunu tell jokes from one to another to create an environment of humour.
-Just like in Karagöz and Hacivat play.
-However, Medyan's way of playing is more flexible compared to Karagöz and Hacivat.

-Medyan took its final form with the starting of the 19th century.
-It is known that in Seljuk Turks plays that are based on performing imitation and personification were common.
-However, with the combination of raks (dance), musiki (music), muhavere (discourse), and histrionics the play of Ortaoyunu took its final shape.
+Medyan took its final form in the start of the 19th century.
+Seljuk plays that are based on performing imitation and personification were common.
+However, with the combination of raks (dance), musiki (music), muhavere (discourse), and histrionics the play of Orta Oyunu took its final shape.
 Other influential plays such as Karagöz and Hacivat, Kukla (puppet play), dans (dance), meddah (encomiastics) and prestidigitation were also significant in the shaping of Medyan, it is because those plays were also based on personification.

-The forming elements of Orta Oyunu are the musics, different forms of dances, wizardries of the different countries that is in the Ottoman Empire.
-Alongside with these, their cultural way of mocking, mimicking and discourses are also have a great amount of place in the play of Orta Oyunu.
+The forming elements of Orta Oyunu are the music, different forms of dances and wizardries of the different regions within the Ottoman Empire.
+Alongside these, cultural way of mocking, mimicking and discourses also have a part to play in Orta Oyunu.

-Stage and Characters
+Stage and characters

-The play was played in an open area with people gathered around the field.
-Orta oyunu is also unique since it does not have any plot.
-So, improvisation is very important.
-Musiki (music) is also very important since folk songs or poems are two of the key elements of the play.
-There are also supporting characters beside Kavuklu and Pişekar.
-Such as, Curcunabazlar, Çengiler (Women dancers) and Köçekler (Young men dancers who mimics the women dancers).
-Other characters were alikes of the Ottoman society who mimics the stereotypes of different Ottoman millets like, Arab, Armenian, Albanian, Kurdish, Laz, Jew.
-The name of area that the play was played was called “Meydan” (Square).
-Also there is another space that is called “Yeni Dünya” (New World), and in this place men and women audience follow the play.
-The section of the men audience is called “mevki” (position); while the section of the women called “kafes” (cage).
+The play took place in an open area where people gathered around the field.
+Orta Oyunu is unique as it lacks a specific plot, emphasizing improvisation.
+Music, particularly folk songs and poems, plays a significant role in the performance.
+Alongside Kavuklu and Pişekar, there are supporting characters such as Curcunabazlar, Çengiler (women dancers), and Köçekler (young men dancers imitating women dancers).
+Other characters represented various stereotypes from different Ottoman millets, including Arabs, Armenians, Albanians, Kurds, Laz people, and Jews.
+The performance area was known as the "Meydan" (Square), and there was another space called the "Yeni Dünya" (New World) where men and women audience members observed the play.
+The men's section was referred to as "mevki" (position), while the women's section was called the "kafes" (cage). İsmail Dümbüllü, who died in 1973, was the last notable figure associated with Orta Oyunu.

-The last representative of orta oyunu was İsmail Dümbüllü who passed away in the year of 1973.